 In addition to the example code, project files are provided which allow the examples to be compiled into a single executable.
 Individual examples can be executed by invoking the example executable with the name of a example and an output directory.
 The list of all available examples can be viewed by running the executable with no parameters.

 Building and Running the C++ Examples on Windows

-On Windows, solution and project files are provided for Visual Studio 2015 and 2017.
+On Windows, solution and project files are provided for Visual Studio 2015.
 By default, the project is configured to run a basic example and output the result to the authoring_samples_data folder in the quick_start/content directory.
 The example that will be executed and the output directory can be configured by modifying the Command Arguments property of the Debugging section of the project's properties in Visual Studio.

 Alternatively, the examples can be run from the command line in the Windows Command Prompt.
-The following command line will run the VS2017 version of the SC_Store_Text example:
+The following command line will run the SC_Store_Text example:

 Building and Running the C++ Examples on Linux

 On Linux, a makefile is provided which will build the example application simply by running make from the authoring/libsc/examples directory.
 The Linux example project does not include any default values, so the name and output directory must be specified on each invocation of the executable.